Eye Diseases & Conditions

 Vision loss due to damaged optic nerves that can not be restored and is usually unnoticed until significant damage has occurred.

-Hyperopia is a refractive error where the eyeball is shorter than normal.
+Hyperopia is a refractive error caused by an eyeball that is shorter than normal.
 This causes the image to focus behind the retina rather that on it.

 Keratoconus